 It is also postulated that auriculoacupuncture acts through a reflex action related to specific points on the ear that become tender or painful to touch.

-One well-designed study found no relationships between patient-reported regions of musculoskeletal pain and sensitive areas shown on auriculo-cupuncture maps.
+One well-designed study found no relationships between patient-reported regions of musculoskeletal pain and sensitive areas shown on auriculo-acupuncture maps.

-Some others have found relationships, but the basic claims are so absurd that it is safe to assume that the concept of the map will never be justified.
+Some others have found relationships, but the fundamental claims are so absurd that it is safe to assume that the map concept will never be justified.
 Only a few studies have tested whether auriculotherapy can relieve pain.

-A more recent well-designed study of 90 cancer patients with chronic pain concluded that pain intensity decreased by 36% after two months in those who received atrioacupuncture and changed little for those who received placebo treatments.
+A more recent well-designed study of 90 cancer patients with chronic pain concluded that pain intensity decreased by 36% after two months in those who received atrioacupuncture and changed little for placebo treatments.

-The study authors also searched the medical literature and found three more randomized trials that were reported as positive, but were too poorly designed to be convincing.
+The study authors also searched the medical literature and found three more randomized trials reported as positive but were too poorly designed to be convincing.